ProfessorKolodziej/cm523-your-favorite-recipe/README.md

 - [ ] You have chosen the most semantic HTML tags possible to mark up your content. *Hint: refer to the second lecture videos and ask questions in class if you're debating between two tags.*
 - [ ] Your recipe includes a title, introduction paragraph, ingredients, and directions.
 You can include other content if you like, such as images.
 - [ ] If the recipe is from a website or book, you have cited the source and marked it up appropriately.
+- [ ] Don't worry about autograding for part 1.

 ## Requirements: Part 2